search icon

 Dissolving an LLC in Maine is a multi-step process that requires careful attention.
 First, refer to your LLC’s operating agreement for any specified dissolution procedures.
 You should follow those guidelines when getting consent for the dissolution from your members.
 After that, you’ll need to file a Certificate of Cancellation with the Secretary of State.
 This document officially notifies the state of your LLC’s termination.

-At ZenBusiness, we believe every aspiring entrepreneur should have the tools and support necessary to create a business, which is why we’ve made it easy with our free LLC service.
+At ZenBusiness, we believe every aspiring entrepreneur should have the tools and support necessary to create a business, which is why we’ve made it easy with our free LLC service (just pay the state fees).
 We handle the complexities of starting an LLC in Maine while you focus on your business.

 Along with LLC formation, we provide worry-free compliance services and more to keep your business in good standing.
 With expert support on hand every step of the way, we have everything you need to run and grow your business effortlessly.